Kelias-42/DSLR/README.md

 >Generated weights will be saved in weights.csv

->Adding the -vi option will display a graph on the training session in a "one vs all" format for the specified features and house
+>Adding the -vi option will display a graph on the training session in a one vs all format for the specified features and house

 ### logreg_predict
 Predicts house belonging for a list of students